Thiago Camilo

 Thiago Camilo Palmieri (born September 20, 1984 in São Paulo) is a Brazilian racing driver.
-Since 2003 he competes in the Stock Car Brasil touring car championship driving for Chevrolet.
+Since 2003, he competes in the Stock Car Brasil touring car championship driving for Chevrolet.
 He was Runner-up in 2009 and 2013.
 He is a three-time winner of the Corrida do Milhão.

 Career

-Thiago Camilo began attending racetracks in the womb, Mari.
+Camilo began attending racetracks in the womb, Mari.
 His father, Jose 'Bel' Camillo, was a pilot in various categories of tourism and ended his career in Stock V8, the year his son was making his debut (2003).